DoNotAskMeWhy/Calculator_on_WinBGI/README.md

 # Calculator_on_WinBGI
 A calculator that transforms an arithmetical question (string) into the numerical equivalent and it's result, made with the graphical library WinBGI in Visual Studio.

-This project was made in colaboration with Nicu Capatina, as the final assignment for the programing class (December 2019).
+This project was made in colaboration with **Nicu Capatina**, as the final assignment for the programing class (December 2019).
 I did the graphical part and my peer did the logical part, with some modification made by me for project integration.

 You can watch the project in work on [YouTube](https://youtu.be/qVtAz_czTwY)